 I recently finished the biography of Del Amitri, a book called These Are Such Perfect Days by Charles Rawlings-Way.
 It’s a detailed account of the rise and (ultimate) fall of the band from Glasgow, Scotland that had only one U.S. Top 10 hit, the short, jaunty “Roll to Me.”
 Here it is, if you can’t remember it:

 Yeah, that one.
-The one that makes you hum and, at just over two minutes, is over before you know it.
+The one that makes you hum it incessantly and, at just over two minutes, is over before you know it.